EcoNet-NZ/inaturalist-weed-status-updater/README.md

 ## Key Features
 - **OAuth2 Authentication**: Ensures secure access to iNaturalist accounts. iNaturalist stores user details with the updated observation fields.
 - **iNaturalist API Integration**: Modifies observation fields, such as weed control status, directly from the web app.
-- **Serverless implementation**: The solution uses Azure static web app and function app serverless components, so is at minimal (if any) cost and requires minimal maintainence.
+- **Serverless implementation**: The solution uses Azure static web app and function app serverless components, so is hosted at minimal (if any) cost and requires minimal maintainence.

 ---
 ## User Interaction View